-- c.
-Designated Agency Ethics Official (DAEO): Reviews Request for Acceptance of Payment from Non-Federal Source forms (CSB-ADMIN-004) and provides an Agency determination in accordance with the FTR and this Board Order. - d.
+- a.
+Travelers: Requests authorization, travel, and seeks reimbursement as governed by the FTR and this Order.
+If the traveler needs something different or in addition to what is in their approved travel authorization for which reimbursement is desired, the traveler acquires additional approvals from the supervisor, unless it is addressed in the attached Frequently Asked Questions and Answers.
+E-mails the supervisor requesting authorizations for travel related expenses that require an exception or justification that does not have a specific location in the ETS.
+If approved, uploads e-mail chain including the supervisor approval to the authorization in the ETS. - b.
+Supervisors: Reviews travel authorization requests for accuracy and compliance with this Order.
+Authorizes/approves travel, travel expenses, and reimbursement in accordance with the FTR and this Order.
+Addresses any additional travel needs or any travel issues resulting from the authorization and/or reimbursement they approved.
+Responds to traveler e-mail requests for travel related expense authorizations that require an exception or justification that does not have a specific location in ETS. - c.
 Office of Financial Operations: Processes the travel authorization after verifying the availability of funds, applies the appropriate accounting codes, and processes the approved travel voucher upon completion of travel.
 Additionally, ensures travel voucher documents comply with the FTR and this Board Order and that reimbursements are correct and accurate.
 Answers any questions about the use of the ETS (e.g., where to enter or review justification/exception information).
 Addresses any issues with the approving supervisor.
-Cannot override a supervisor's approval or require additional information or documentation beyond what is required by the FTR and this Board Order. - e.
+Cannot override a supervisor's approval or require additional information or documentation beyond what is required by the FTR and this Board Order. - d.
 Human Resources Director: Follows the provisions of this Board Order, where appropriate, in the execution of Board Orders 5 and 6. - 8.
 REVIEW AND UPDATE.
-The Office of Financial Operations (in consultation with the other Office Directors and the Chairperson) will be responsible for reviewing this Board Order at least every 2 years and for proposing revisions to the Board when appropriate.
+The Office of Financial Operations (in consultation with the other Office Directors and the Chairperson) will be responsible for reviewing this Order at least every 2 years and for proposing revisions to the Board when appropriate.